October – Breast Cancer Awareness

-October is Breast Cancer Awareness month, and we thought that would be a terrific time to tell you about a special version of our Chief Joseph blanket.
+We thought October would be a terrific time to tell you about a special version of our Chief Joseph blanket.

 NARA is an Urban Indian Health Program that provides integrated healthcare in the Portland Metropolitan area.
 They offer a broad array of services including medical, dental, mental health, addiction treatment, and culturally based services.
 Culture is a critical and integral part of everything they do.